maxpsq/ora-tools/tabtext/README.md

 # Tabular Text (tabtext)   vers.
 0.0.3

 This package provides a simple way to convert a cursor resultset to tabular plain text (like CSV or TSV).
-A fixed size column format is also available but still experimental
+A fixed size column format is also available but still experimental.

 Here's a snippet showing how to use it: